uviclibraries/rstudio/ggplot2-data-B.md

 ## 2. Creating Plots and Charts in ggplot2

+Here is some information about creating and formatting plots, common to all types we will look at in this activity.
+Don’t do anything yet!

 The command to begin plots and charts are very similar.
 Let’s first look at the commonalities.
-For all of them, we will use the `ggplot()` function and a geometry function. `ggplot()` parameters are: - The dataset used for the plot `data = datasetName` - The aesthetic mappings.
+For all of them, we will use the `ggplot()` function and a geometry function. `ggplot()` parameters are:

+- The dataset used for the plot `data = datasetName`
-This specifies which column values is assigned to the x axis, and which is assigned to the y axis. -
+- The aesthetic mappings.
+This specifies which column values is assigned to the x axis, and which is assigned to the y axis.
-`aes(x = columnForXAxis, y = columnForYAxis)`
+  - `aes(x = columnForXAxis, y = columnForYAxis)`

 The geometry function is attached to the ggplot() function with `+ geom_` and is completed by the type of plot or chart. - scatter plot